Categories

 - Loud noises when AC is running.

-- Compressor clutch doesnt engage.
+- Compressor clutch doesn’t engage.

 - Warm air from vents despite adequate refrigerant levels.